dart-lang/site-www/src/_tutorials/server/get-started.md

 For example, here's an embedded DartPad that lets you play with the code for a small Hello World program.
 Click **Run** to run the app; output appears in the console view.
-Try editing the source code &mdash; perhaps you'd like to change the greeting to use another language.
+Try editing the source code—perhaps you'd like to change the greeting to use another language.

 {{site.alert.note}}